Seeing through digital games of deception

 The chairman and chief executive of LVMH, the world's largest luxury-goods company, Bernard Arnault, features on the top 10 of Bloomberg’s Billionaires Index, but most of them are based in the United States and lead companies in the tech industry.
 The first three are well-known to all of us:

 Bill Gates (Microsoft)

 Tech companies do have an unprecedented level of influence and power.
-Their development show no signs of slowing down, the pandemic has only exacerbated how tech is more and more part of our life.
+Their development shows no signs of slowing down, the pandemic has only exacerbated how tech is more and more part of our lives.